 - Failure to provide a physical examination

-Our Chicago failure to diagnose stroke lawyers are available to help those who are victims of stroke.
-Rosenfeld Injury Lawyers LLC represents families who have lost loved one or helping providing the resources for family members to cope with the devastating effects of stroke.
+Our Chicago failure-to-diagnose-stroke lawyers are available to help those who are victims of stroke.
+Rosenfeld Injury Lawyers represents families who have lost loved ones or need help coping with the devastating effects of a stroke.
 Family members may be able to file a wrongful death claim if a loved one has died as a result of a doctor’s failure to diagnose a stroke.
-As with all of our Illinois medical malpractice cases, we handle matters involving medical facilities failure to diagnose stroke on a contingency basis meaning we only earn a fee when there is a recovery for you.
-Put another way, our services are free unless there is a recovery for you.
-888-424-5757
+As with all of our Illinois medical malpractice cases, we handle matters involving medical facilities’ failure to diagnose stroke on a contingency basis, meaning we only earn a fee when there is a recovery for you.
+Call today for a free consultation to get started on your case.